adrianlee0118/quantum-dice/README.md

 - Anaconda3
 - Qiskit
 - Jupyter Notebook (for graphical interface)
+- Active internet connection (to use Quantum computers at IBM)

 ## Limitations
 The web application uses a previously generated sequence of 8,192 random numbers between 1 and 32 to produce random numbers as requested